Prag8855/aab/content/guides/moving-out.md

 ### Hire a moving company

 A moving company helps you pack boxes, disassemble furniture, save a parking space (*Halteverbot*), hire movers, and [change your address](/guides/address-change).
-It costs €600 to €1,200, but it's worth it.[^24] The price depend on how much furniture you have, and how hard it is to move the furniture.[^40]
+It costs €600 to €2,000, but it's worth it.[^24] The price depend on how much furniture you have, and how hard it is to move the furniture.[^40]

 If you don't have many things to move, hire a "man with a van".
 They are usually cheaper than a moving company.
 You can find them on [Kleinanzeigen](https://www.kleinanzeigen.de/s-mitte/umzug/k0l3518).
 [Möbel Taxi](https://www.moebel-taxi.de/english/) is a popular option.

 International moves are more expensive.
 Shipping and customs can be complicated.
 If you move to America or Asia, it's often cheaper to sell everything and buy it again.

 [Zapf](https://www.zapf.de/) is often recommended.[^25] [Smoovers](https://smoover-moving.de/) can also book movers for you and they speak English.
+[Check24](https://umzug.check24.de/umzug/umzugsunternehmen) helps you find a mover.

 Your contract should say who pays for the damages the movers cause.[^39] For example, what happens if they scratch the walls while they move your couch?
 Most moving companies have insurance for this.
 The movers on [Kleinanzeigen](https://www.kleinanzeigen.de/s-mitte/umzug/k0l3518) are might not have insurance.